adcc662/users_posts/README.md

 Note: You need to use Bearer Token when you register one user and then login to get the token.
 You have two tokens when you register a user, you copy the registration token and paste it in login.

 ## Connect to the Database
-Database credentials are in the `.env` but you need to check ip address of your computer:
+Database credentials are in the `.env` but you need to check ip address of your computer to check the host:
-3. Run the migrations and then start the server
    ```sh
     ipconfig IPv4 Address
    ```